Log in

 • Impacted by bullying

-• Be the child of a terminally ill parent/legal guardian
+• Child of a terminally ill parent or legal guardian

-One Wish Foundation gives a child a chance to escape from their everyday lives of dealing with their life-altering medical or social conditions in order to experience the great outdoors and all that it provides.
-This “One Wish” can be anything associated with the outdoors – whether it is a hunting, fishing, camping, four-wheeling, rafting, or any other outdoor recreation activity. onewishfoundation.org
+One Wish Foundation gives a child a chance to escape from their everyday life of dealing with life-altering medical or social conditions in order to experience the great outdoors and all that it provides.
+This “One Wish” can be anything associated with the outdoors, including hunting, fishing, camping, four-wheeling, rafting or another outdoor recreation activity.

 Eligibility